-- C. Stamp duty Pursuant to Notification No. S.O.
+- D. Stamp duty Pursuant to Notification No. S.O.
 1226(E) and G.S.R.
 226(E) dated March 30, 2020 issued by Department of Revenue, Ministry of Finance, Government of India, read with Part I of Chapter IV of The Finance Act, 2019, notified on February 21, 2019 issued by Legislative Department, Ministry of Law and Justice, Government of India, a stamp duty @0.005% of the transaction value of units would be levied on applicable mutual fund inflow transactions, with effect from July 1, 2020.
-Accordingly, pursuant to levy of stamp duty, the number of units allotted on purchase transactions (including Reinvestment of Income Distribution cum capital withdrawal and Transfer of Income Distribution cum capital withdrawal) to the unitholders would be reduced to that extent.
-Details to be provided in SAI. - D. Associate Transactions- Please refer to Statement of Additional Information (SAI) - E. Taxation- For details on taxation please refer to the clause on Taxation in the SAI apart from the following:
+Accordingly, pursuant to levy of stamp duty, the number of units allotted on purchase transactions (including Reinvestment of Income Distribution cum capital withdrawal and Transfer of Income Distribution cum capital withdrawal) to the unitholders would be reduced to that extent. - E. Associate Transactions- Please refer to Statement of Additional Information (SAI) - F. Taxation- For details on taxation please refer to the clause on Taxation in the SAI apart from the following: